Here are 67 self love journal prompts for a self-esteem boost! Journaling can be a great way to practice self love and boost your confidence!

 67. When was the last time you laughed until you cried?

-Do you have more self love journal prompts you’d like to share?
+Do you have more self-love journal prompts you’d like to share?
 Drop me a comment below!
+I’ll add them to my list of journal prompts for self love!

 P.S.
 Find me on Instagram!